 Family: leaf

-Number per square: 1
+Plants per square: 1

 Height: 15 to 25 cm (front or middle row)

-Pre-sowing: March to August
+Start seeds indoors: March to August

 Sowing depth: 0.5 to 1 cm

-Time to harvest: from 6-7 weeks
+Time to harvest: from 6 to 7 weeks

-Sunlight: can be in both sun and shade
+Sunlight: grows in sun or shade

 What do you need to grow your own red Crispy lettuce?

-• a place with at least 6 hours of sunlight a day
+• a spot with at least 6 hours of sunlight a day

 Crispy lettuce grows extremely well on MM mix: here you see 1 head filling an entire patch